 - Do you have the patience to wait for the right opportunities?

 - Are you willing to trade without any Tips?

-- A key difference between Intraday and Delivery Trading is the time period you hold the shares.
+- Key difference between Intraday and Delivery Trading is the time period you hold the shares.

-- You need to have a proper strategy, complete knowledge of stocks, strict discipline, patience and time to constantly monitor the markets to be a good intraday trader.
+- You need to have proper Intraday Trading Strategies, complete knowledge of stocks, strict discipline, patience, and time to constantly monitor the markets to be a good intraday trader.

 - Using a high leverage can lead to capital exhaustion.

 - You can short-sell if you think the stocks will fall.